NicolasPham/SQL/README.md

   > HAVING:  another word of WHERE but can be put at the end of the querry
   > IN (value1, value2)
   > BETWEEN value1 and value2
+  > AND, OR : use parentheses to make it clear which criteria should be checked first
   > CAST(): convert anything from one data type to another
   	>> CAST(purchase_price AS FLOAT64)
   > COALESCE(): return non-null value in a list